 $999+taxes/night (min 2 night stay) OR $1,200 +taxes for a one night stay

 $775+taxes/night (min 2 night stay) OR $999+taxes for a one night stay

-* No smoking is permitted in the Manor. * Duraflame logs are used in the fireplace. * Only service animals are allowed on the property. * All rates are subject to applicable taxes. * Cancellation must be 30 days prior to the check-in date. * On 3-day weekends, a minimum 3-night stay is required. *The Elkhorn Resort is the exclusive caterer for all events at the Manor.*
+* No smoking is permitted in the Manor. * Duraflame logs are used in the fireplace. * Only service animals are allowed on the property. * All rates are subject to applicable taxes. * Cancellation must be 30 days prior to the check-in date. * Minimum stay is 2 nights* On 3-day weekends, a minimum 3-night stay is required. *The Elkhorn Resort is the exclusive caterer for all events at the Manor.*

 Reserve Your Stay

 The Elkhorn Manor can be reserved by contacting Maddison Smith at 204.848.2802 ext 8730 or by filling out the form below: